GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 The goal of this document is to give you the ability to make your first contribution, and encourage you to make a second, by showing you how simple it is.
 Perhaps confidence and a little familiarity with the process are all you need to get started.

-We\'re going to pick the smallest contribution of all - a typo fix.
+We're going to pick the smallest contribution of all - a typo fix.
 While this may be a very small improvement, it is nevertheless a wanted improvement, and will be welcomed.
 Fixes such as this happen many times a day.
 Similar work on new features, new documents, rewriting help, refactoring code, fixing bugs and improving performance all combine to make a project grow and improve.